rufuspollock-okfn/facetview/README.rst

 Facetview uses the latest `twitter bootstrap`_.
 When you embed facetview in a page, you need to include the calls to bootstrap js and css files (see the example index.html here for more info).
-You could restyle facetview any way you want, either with our without bootstrap - although it would be a hassle to strip bootstrap out; recommend working with or around it.
+You could restyle facetview any way you want, either with or without bootstrap - although it would be a hassle to strip bootstrap out; recommend working with or around it.